-During 2002, approximately 50% of our sales were to customers outside the United States, principally in Europe.
+During the first nine months of 2003, approximately 56% of our sales were to customers outside the United States, principally in Europe and Asia.
 We generally seek to charge our customers in the same currency in which our operating costs are incurred.
 However, our financial performance and competitive position can be affected by currency exchange rate fluctuations affecting the relationship between the U.S. dollar and foreign currencies.
 We reduce our exposure to currency fluctuations through the use of forward currency exchange contracts.
 We may enter into forward contracts to hedge certain firm purchase and sale commitments denominated in currencies other than our subsidiaries' functional currencies.
 These contracts hedge transactions principally denominated in U.S. dollars.